 Aspect Ratio to Sidewall Height Calculator

-Enter your tire width (mm) and aspect ratio to calculate sidewall height, estimated total diameter, circumference, and handling profile.
+Enter your tire width (mm), aspect ratio, and rim diameter to calculate sidewall height, estimated total diameter, circumference, and handling profile.

 Luis GonzalezCreated by Luis GonzalezLast updated: